 Buying Guide: Choosing the Best Dill & Dill Weed

 Not all dill products are created equal.
-Whether you’re buying fresh bundles or reaching for jars on the supermarket shelf, knowing what to look for can make a big difference in taste and usability.
+Whether you’re buying fresh bundles or jars on the supermarket shelf, knowing what to look for makes a big difference in taste and usability.

 How to Buy Fresh Dill/Dill Weed